adrienpayong/Semantic-Answer-Similarity-for-Evaluating-Question-Answering-Models/README.md

 tic similarity of the prediction and the ground-truth answers but are limited to lexical similarity.
 Given the shortcomings of the existing metrics, a novel metric for QA is needed and we address this challenge by presenting SAS, a cross-encoder- based semantic answer similarity metric.
 ## Approach
-The researchers consider four different approaches to estimate the semantic similarity of pairs of answers: a biencoder approach, a cross-encoder approach, a vanilla version of BERTScore, and a trained ver-sion of BERTScore.
+The researchers consider four different approaches to estimate the semantic similarity of pairs of answers:
+- a bi-encoder approach
+- a cross-encoder approach
+- a vanilla version of BERTScore
+- trained ver-sion of BERTScore.